 Ms Mascetti regularly lectures on jewellery and runs Sotheby’s Institute of Art Jewellery Courses.
 She has also published several books on the subject.
 She is co-author, with David Bennett, of the best-selling book Understanding Jewellery - a reference work for professionals and collectors, translated into many languages and re-edited several times since its first appearance in 1989.
 Together they have also co-written Celebrating Jewellery, a magnificent volume published in October 2012, illustrating some of the greatest and most iconic pieces from the 19th and 20th centuries.
 With Amanda Triossi, she has co-authored Bulgari, The Necklace from Antiquity to the Present and Earrings from Antiquity to the Present.

 Based in London until 2011, in 2012 Ms Mascetti joined the Geneva Jewellery Department.
-As a senior international specialist, she travels extensively, sourcing jewels and promoting Sotheby’s international Jewellery sales worldwide.
+As a Chairman, Jewellery she travels extensively, sourcing jewels and promoting Sotheby’s international Jewellery sales worldwide.
 She graduated in Archaeology from the University of Milan, where she developed the analytical skills required for the dating, researching and valuing of historical jewels.